michaelr47/codec-project-1-/README.md

 # codec-project-1-
 Hello!
 I made this on codecademy, no changes
-First codec project, kelvin weather
+First codec project on intro js, kelvin weather

 // kelvin is now equal to 293
 const kelvin = 0;